kaldi-asr/kaldi/egs/swbd/README.txt

     we download separately from
     http://www.isip.piconepress.com/projects/switchboard/releases/switchboard_word_alignments.tar.gz

-    We are using the eval2000 evaluation data.
+    We are using the eval2000 a.k.a. hub5'00 evaluation data.
 The acoustics are LDC2002S09 and the text is LDC2002T43.

 About the Fisher corpus for language modeling